Looking for middle school student (6th-8th grade; sometimes 5th grade) opportunities throughout the year? Programs

 Dempsey Middle School “Littles” and their Ohio Wesleyan University “Bigs” meet for foundation-building mentorship.
 To learn more about participating, visit Big Brothers Big Sisters of Delaware County.
 TUESDAYS DURING THE SCHOOL YEAR FROM 3 TO 5 PM

 Free mental health drop-in services are available in the Wellness Room at the Willis Education Center These services include prevention practices designed to inform, educate, demonstrate skills, and reduce risk behaviors in youth.
 Clinicians are available to assist in teaching social skills, healthy decision making, and refusal or “saying no” skills.
 Call (740) 417-4733 to talk with someone from Syntero Counseling.

 sUPPLIES FOR SCHOLARS

-Held at 5 locations over the summer, free school supplies were provided to Delaware County children with the resources they needed to feel confident and ready to learn in the upcoming school year.
-For additional up-to-date information, visit Supplies for Scholars.
+School supplies are provided to Delaware County students K-12 to have the resources they need to feel confident and ready to learn in the upcoming school year.
+VISIT SUPPLIES FOR SCHOLARS FOR UP-TO-DATE INFORMATION.